hosembafer/ngx-overflow-reveal/README.md

 ## Usage

-Import the directive in your component and apply it to any element that may overflow:
+Import the directive in your component:

 ```typescript
 import { Component } from '@angular/core';